What is R?

 ## [1] 7

-If you assign a new expression to an already existing variable, this variable will be overwritten.
+If you assign a new expression to an already existing variable, this variable is overwritten.

 b <- 5